Phone/fax: +44 (0)1722 716 167

 D included

-A day flight brings us into Havana in the late afternoon and we travel west by air-conditioned vehicle up into the Sierra del Rosario, where our well-appointed Spanish colonial-style hotel is run in co-operation with the Cuban Academy of Sciences as an eco-tourism centre.
+A day flight brings us into Havana by late afternoon and we travel west by air-conditioned vehicle up into the Sierra del Rosario, where our well-appointed Spanish colonial-style hotel is run in co-operation with the Cuban Academy of Sciences as an eco-tourism centre.

 DAY 2